nkrkv/xod/docs/tutorial/10-math/README.md

 </div>

-You probably noticed that there is a `UPD` input pin on the pot node and that it's blue.
+You probably noticed that there is a `UPD` input pin on the pot node and that it’s blue.

 ![Patch](./patch.png)

-The pin’s color indicates the type of data that this pin is compatible with.
+The pin’s color indicates the *type* of data that this pin is compatible with.
 Green pins can take and return numerical values.
 Blue pins work with pulses, a special data type that we will return to later.